bastion-rs/blog/_posts/2020-01-30-new-age-of-bastion.md

 ## A Big Thanks

-Yes, a big thanks, to everyone who enabled this project to run, supported, wrote code and make it production grade in plenty of aspects.
-Thanks for everything and thanks for keeping the road with us!
-We are getting bigger and I really like how people are passionate about what are we trying to do here!
-I can't thank to plenty of people who share his/her/their ideas on our Discord channel, on issues and over the PRs!
+Yes, a big thanks, to everyone who enabled this project to run, supported, wrote code and made it production grade in plenty of aspects.
+Thanks for everything and thanks for paving the road with us!
+We are getting bigger and I really like how passionate people are about what are we trying to do here!
+I can't thank enough everyone who shared their ideas on [our Discord channel](https://discord.gg/DqRqtRT), on issues and over the PRs!
 Thank you all, let's continue building together!
 2020 is a year that we (as Rust community) will unite over plenty of subjects, and topics.
 I like to close my thanks with these words (though this was a famous US Marshall Plan propaganda, this sentence pretty much sums up all of us as people working on Rust): **Whatever the weather we must move together!**

 ## Conclusion
-In the upcoming blog posts, we will talk about how Bastion runtime is designed, which kind of design decisions are made and what are our newest initiatives.
-Meanwhile we are expanding our ecosystem with various projects and open to the maintainers who wants to work on distributed systems and data processing.
-We have pretty high aims for our projects, so come join us!
-Join our [Discord](https://discordapp.com/invite/DqRqtRT), look to our issues and projects at our org's GitHub!
+In the upcoming blog posts, we will talk about how the Bastion runtime is designed, which design decisions were made (and why) and our newest initiatives and next goals.
+Meanwhile we are expanding our ecosystem with various projects and would love to welcome maintainers who want to work on distributed systems and data processing.
+We have pretty high aims for our projects, and would love to help and mentor you.
+Come join us!
+Join our [Discord](https://discordapp.com/invite/DqRqtRT), have a look at our issues and projects [our org's GitHub](https://github.com/bastion-rs)!